LowLevelCodingCH/xk6/README.md

 ### X Kernel V6
 It is a Kernel launched by GrUB.
 If you get it to work in another way, cool!
 There is "multitasking" (An init function being called once on a task. the update one being called every time the main loop updates (once per <ENTER> press))
 The kernel is a Task with TID (Task IDentifier) 0.
-Name is ROOT
+Name is SystemX
 	|_ Its init is Nx_Prefix(KernelInit)
 	|_ Its update is Nx_Prefix(KernelUpdate)
 It writes to the output (0xb8000)